Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -Antiphospholipid syndrome

 -Cancers: pregnancy may affect organs previously stressed by chemotherapy.
-Sometimes mothers are diagnosed with cancer while attempting to become pregnant.
+Sometimes people are diagnosed with cancer while attempting to become pregnant.

 -Brain: the increased blood volume in pregnancy can worsen or improve neurologic problems.
 The stresses and hormonal effects of pregnancy can also complicate psychiatric disorders.